 The Channel-billed Cuckoo has a strangled gargling call which seems to carry for kilometres.
 The loud 'kawk' followed by a more rapid, and softer 'awk-awk-awk is more commonly heard at night.

-Although they are not strictly nocturnal birds, their all night calling during the breeding season keeps everyone awake!
-But their chicks have now fledged and breeding has finished for the year, so it’s time for these migratory birds to leave Australia for the warmer climes of New Guinea and Indonesia.
+Although not strictly nocturnal birds, they often call all night during the breeding season.
+Once their chicks have fledged and breeding has finished for the year, it's time for these migratory birds to leave Australia for the warmer climes of New Guinea and Indonesia.

 These magnificent birds are amongst the largest of the non-water birds, reaching lengths of 60cm.
-They cartoon-like appearance, is defined by the huge, pale coloured, downwardly curved bill - you’d think a toucan had escaped from the zoo!
-Easy to identify in flight, the long tail and wings give the bird a crucifix-shaped silhouette.
+Their appearance is defined by the huge, pale coloured, downwardly curved bill and they are not easily confused with other birds.

 But as currawong numbers increase, so do the Channel-billed Cuckoos.
 Unlike many other cuckoos, the young birds do not evict the host's young or eggs from the nest, but simply grow faster and demand all the food, thus starving the Currawong chicks.
 It may be that by having more Cuckoos around, some of the damage that Pied Currawongs are wreaking on our smaller, more timid native birds will be offset.